Last updated: Wednesday, March 3, 2021

 Increase the amount of financial support that is available to BIPOC students, including bursaries, scholarships, grants and awards.

-Develop a multi-year hiring plan to increase the number of permanent BIPOC faculty members.
+Develop a multi-year hiring plan to increase the number of faculty members from historically disadvantaged groups.

-Develop more courses that focus on Black Diasporic, African, Asian, Middle Eastern, and Latinx histories and cultural production.
+Develop a plan to increase course offerings on Black Diasporic, African, Asian, Middle Eastern and Latinx histories and cultural production.

 Decolonize the way library collections are arranged, including the addition of Indigenized subject headings.

-Recruit a Canada Research Chair in Indigenous Artistic Research (Tier 1).
+Recruit a Canada Research Chair in Indigenous methodologies.

 Revise recruitment procedures to ensure hiring leaders have considered how they will address EDI in the recruitment process.